Child Safety - Governance

 Throughout the course, participants will explore how to:

-Implement Proactive Strategies to Support Student Safety and Engagement
+-Implement Proactive Strategies to Support Student Safety and Engagement

-Understand and Respond to Maladaptive Behaviour
+-Understand and Respond to Maladaptive Behaviour

-Co-Regulate Effectively During Moments of Student Distress
+-Co-Regulate Effectively During Moments of Student Distress

-Position Educators and Teams for Success
+-Position Educators and Teams for Success

-Next Face-to-Face Session
+Next Face-to-Face Sessions:

 14th & 15th August